Zurab Zhvania: Career

 Zhvania entered national politics in 1988.
 Between 1988 and 1990, Georgia's Green Party, which Zhvania co-chaired, was one of a number of opposition groups that took part in the country's drive to regain its independence.
-In September 1991 his party joined the opposition to the government of the first post-Soviet President of Georgia, Zviad Gamsakhurdia.
+In September 1991 his party joined the opposition to the first post-Soviet President of Georgia, Zviad Gamsakhurdia.
 Gamsakhurdia's violent overthrow in January 1992 resulted in Eduard Shevardnadze, the former Soviet foreign minister, coming to power a few months later.
+In 1992 Zhvania was elected chairman of Eastern European Greens.

 Shevardnadze established the Union of Citizens of Georgia to provide a moderate centre-right grouping for reformist democrats.
 Zhvania joined the UGC in 1995, entering the Georgian parliament in the same year, and recruited other reformists to the party, notably Mikheil Saakashvili.
 In 1993, Zhvania became general secretary of Shevardnadze's party.
 On 25 November 1995, after the party's victory at the election, he was elected as chairman of the Georgian parliament.

 However, Zhvania fell out with Shevardnadze over a corruption scandal and resigned as speaker on 1 November 2001.
 He and Saakashvili also left Shevardnadze's party.
 In 2002, he established and chaired a new party, called the United Democrats.

 Zhvania had a wife and three children, and in addition to his native Georgian, he spoke Armenian, Hebrew, English, German, and Russian.
 Zurab Zhvania is the only Georgian Prime Minister to have died while in office.